4029371/CultureConnect/README.md

 - Donovan Ong (4029371)

 ## Project Scope (A1, A2, A3)
-In response to the prompt "University Problems", CultureConnect took a deeper look at the issue of Racism and Discrimination within universisties.
-While racism and discrimination are far from restricted to university settings, it is without a doubt a growing concern, evidenced by efforts such as the first "Racism@Uni" national survey on racism in universities run by the Australian Human Rights Commission and the commencement of RMIT's Anti-racism Commitment Statement and Action Plan occuring earlier this year.
+In response to the prompt "University Problems", CultureConnect explored the issue of racism and discrimination within universities.
+While racism and discrimination are far from limited to university settings, they remain a growing concern - evidenced by efforts such as the first Racism@Uni national survey run by the Australian Human Rights Commission and the recent launch of RMIT's Anti-Racism Commitment Statement and Action Plan earlier this year.

-To completely resolve this highly systemic and pervasive issue is simply out of scope for the project at this stage.
-However, by honing in on some of the root causes of racism and discrimination in univerisities, I hoped to move the needle in the right direction.
-Specfically, I saw the lack of understanding between students of different backgrounds to be a key factor for misunderstanding and miscommunication.
-This was the gap that CultureConnect aimed to bridge.
-Through creating a platform where verified students could ask, answer and share questions in small bite-sized chunks, the app could gradually build mutual understanding between students.
+Completely resolving such a systemic and deeply rooted issue is, of course, beyond the scope of this project.
+However, by honing in on some of the underlying causes of racism and discrimination within universities, CultureConnect aims to move the needle in the right direction.
+In particular, the lack of understanding and communication between students from different backgrounds was identified as a key factor.
+This is the gap CultureConnect seeks to bridge - by creating a platform where verified students can ask, answer, and share bite-sized questions and experiences to gradually foster mutual understanding.

-Take for instance the persona of Brody - He is a student coming from rural Victoria, having lived his entire life in a single town close to the border of NSW.
-Now attending RMIT in Melbourne's CBD, he is surrounded by cultures, foods, events and beliefs he has never had the opportunity to learn of or experience before.
-For a student such as Brody, CultureConnect represents an opportunity to ask questions about these new cultures, while providing his own perspective on what a rural Australian might think of some issue or celebrate some event.
-In doing so, cultural exchange between students is achieved, alleviated misunderstandings and miscommunications that often lead to avoidance, discrimination, or worse.
+For example, consider the persona of Brody - a student from rural Victoria who has lived his entire life in a small town near the NSW border.
+Now attending RMIT in Melbourne's CBD, he finds himself surrounded by new cultures, foods, and perspectives he has never encountered before.
+For a student like Brody, CultureConnect provides a safe space to ask questions about unfamiliar cultures and share his own perspective on rural life.
+In doing so, cultural exchange occurs naturally - reducing misunderstanding, miscommunication, and the resulting avoidance or discrimination that too often follow.

-The most significant risk to the idea are the aspects borrowed from social media - the idea of asking, answering and sharing posts itself is not new, and where users can freely post opinions, there is always a risk for hate speech, trolling, harrassment, misleading answers and so on.
-To mitigate this, any real implementation would require more consideration in moderation, both in tools (AI) and human-in-the-loop processes.
+That said, the idea of asking, answering, and sharing posts draws inspiration from social media, and with that comes risk - including potential hate speech, trolling, harassment, or misinformation.
+To mitigate this, any real-world implementation would require robust moderation systems, combining AI tools with human oversight.

-Additionally, pertinent to Australia is the recent social media ban for under 16s.
-While the audience of university students is likely to be beyond this restriction, the need to wrangle with a method for authenticating users and ensuring personal data is secure is a critical task, however remains out of scope for the project at this stage.
+Another consideration relevant to Australia is the recent social media ban for users under 16.
+While university students are generally above this threshold, any implementation would still need to address user authentication and data security.
+This remains out of scope for the current prototype but represents an important future direction.

-It should be noted however that the social media ban that necessitates user verification was also an opportunity for the app - by requiring users to be verified, likelihood of hate speech, trolling and harassment is reduced.
-Additionally, the app leans into the idea of responses by real people in contrast to say a google search; you are getting responses from other students likely in similar situations / age groups as you.
+Interestingly, this same regulation also presents an opportunity.
+By requiring verified student accounts, CultureConnect not only ensures authenticity but also reduces the likelihood of harmful or anonymous behaviour.
+Moreover, it emphasizes that the platform is by real students, for real students - offering genuine, relatable perspectives rather than algorithmically generated or impersonal search results.
 ## Future Development
-- Full backend integration
-- Verification of users (age)
+1. Backend Integration:
+Implement a persistent backend service (e.g. Firebase, Supabase, or custom API) to store posts, comments, and user data.
+This would enable real-time updates, multi-user functionality, and session persistence across devices.

+2. Verified User System:
+Introduce secure account verification to confirm student identity and age.
+This ensures accountability and aligns with new social media age-verification regulations in Australia.

-- Moderation tooling
+3. Moderation Tools:
-- Recommendation algorithm of "Explore page"
+Add an automated and human-in-the-loop moderation pipeline to detect and manage hate speech, offensive language, and spam content before publication.

+4. Recommendation Algorithm:
+Enhance the Explore feed with a ranked recommendation system that prioritises posts based on engagement (likes, comments) and freshness, creating a personalised and dynamic discovery experience.

 ## Design Intentions (C1, C2)
 - Designed in swiftUI, the app aimed to stay true to native iOS design principles (Human Interface Guidelines).